DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-19 LD Meeting Notes.md

 - Experiments (Special furniture pieces that need unique props) w/ papers scattered everywhere
 - Furniture turned on its side

+Since these rooms are man-made, we can try to think of a function for each room.
+This will help us decide what props to put in the room and how to arrange them.
+Try to think outside of just "study rooms"
+- Alchemy lab
+- Library
+- Enchanting room
+- Dining hall
+- Research lab (with a whole bunch of cages)
+- Courtyard
+- Garden?
+- Armory
+- Wand and Staff-making room
+- Resear

 #### Is Our Modular Kit Too Limited?

 Yes.